 Preliminary, interim, blinded efficacy results from VISIONARY-MS were reported as an invited oral presentation at the Joint NAIMS-IMSVISUAL Symposium at the Americas Committee for Treatment and Research in Multiple Sclerosis ("ACTRIMS") Forum 2020 held February 27-29 in West Palm Beach, Florida.
 Results from the first 34 enrolled participants up to week 36 demonstrate clinically-relevant median improvements in LCLA and the three remaining modified Multiple Sclerosis Functional Composite sub-scales ("(m)MSFC"), including Symbol Digit Modalities Test (SDMT, cognition), 9-Hole Peg Test (9HPT, upper extremity function), and Timed 25-foot Walk (T25FWT, gait) in the population, as a whole.
-Updated preliminary, interim, blinded efficacy results were presented at the 8th Joint ACTRIMS-ECTRIMS meeting, called MS Virtual, on September 11th, 2020, and at the ACTRIMS Forum 2021 on February 26, 2021.
-These updated blinded interim analyses compared changes in Multiple Sclerosis Functional Composite (MSFC) scores over the study treatment period to the baseline values of study participants with mild disease, as defined by Baseline Expanded Disability Status Scale (EDSS) scores of 1.5 or less.
-Notably, baseline scores for these participants demonstrate less neurological impairment than those of the overall study population, providing a valid comparator group.
-Changes in the four MSFC sub-scales (LCLA, SDMT, 9HPT, and T25FW) were compared to baseline scores of the comparator group with mild disease.
-These comparisons were performed at each study time-point (Weeks 12, 24, and 36).
-At each visit, the overall study population (randomized 2:1 active CNM-Au8 to placebo) showed notable increasing mean improvements in overall MSFC scores and key MSFC sub-scales compared to the comparator group (mixed-effects model; p<0.0001 vs. baseline).
-We believe these data support CNM-Au8's potential to drive meaningful neurological improvements in MS patients.
-Further, we believe these observations are notable given the expected long-term decline in LCLA, SDMT, 9HPT, and T25FW amongst MS patients reported from data sets including from the MS Outcome Assessments Consortium ("MSOAC") (Goldman et al. Neurology.
+Updated preliminary, interim, blinded efficacy results in the first 40 subjects were presented at the 8th Joint ACTRIMS-ECTRIMS meeting, called MS Virtual on September 11th, 2020.
+Once again, these data reflect consistent, clinically relevant improvements in LCLA, SDMT, 9HPT, and T25FW in the test population.
+We believe these observations are notable given the expected long-term decline in LCLA, SDMT, 9HPT, and T25FW amongst MS patients reported from data sets including from the MS Outcome Assessments Consortium ("MSOAC") (Goldman et al. Neurology.
 2019 Nov 19;93(21):e1921-e1931).
-MSOAC includes prospectively acquired RMS patient-level data from fourteen separate MS clinical trials including over 12,776 participants combined into a single database and followed for up to 24-months.
+MSOAC includes prospectively acquired RMS patient-level data from fourten separate MS clinical trials including over 12,776 participants combined into a single database and followed for up to 24-months.
 When LCLA, SDMT, 9HPT, and T25FW were analyzed as a multidimensional measure rather than individually, progression on any one of these performance measures was more sensitive than the commonly used MS Expanded Disability Status Scale (EDSS), and demonstrated long-term declines in RMS patients.
-The increasing mean improvements observed across the entire study population (CNM-Au8 and placebo) may suggest a clinical effect CNM-Au8 when contrasted with the anticipated decline reported in publications from the MSOAC data.
-Figure 8 represents a summary of the observed average change in an integrated MSFC average 6-component Z-score of the change from Baseline by each 12-week study interval across all study participants in VISIONARY-MS (e.g., low dose, high dose, placebo) for all visits recorded as of 13-January-2021 and indicate continuing improvement over the course of the study.
+The increasing median improvements observed across the entire study population (CNM-Au8 and placebo) may suggest a clinical effect CNM-Au8 when contrasted with the anticipated decline reported in publications from the MSOAC data.
+Figure 8 represents a summary of the observed blinded percent changes in LCLA from Baseline by each 12-week study interval across all study participants in VISIONARY-MS (e.g., low dose, high dose, placebo) for all visits recorded as of 15-July-2020 and indicate continuing improvement of LCLA over the course of the study.

 Figure 8.
-VISIONARY-MS Mean (m)MSFC Z-Score Change vs. Baseline
+VISIONARY-MS Blinded LCLA Data (All Eyes) Percent Change vs. Baseline